primaryobjects/unity-to-aframe/README.md

 ### Additional Notes

-*- You may need to copy `.png` images into the folder `Assets/unity-to-aframe/export/images` for textures used by your scene.*
+- You may need to copy `.png` images into the folder `Assets/unity-to-aframe/export/images` for textures used by your scene.

-*- Some models render better using gltf format, instead of obj.
+- Some models render better using gltf format, instead of obj.
 You can convert your models using [gltf-exporer](https://github.com/Plattar/gltf-exporter) from within Unity and save to your `/export/models` directory.
-Finally, edit your exported index.html to load the gltf by changing the `<a-obj-model>` tag to `<a-gltf-model src="models/your_model.gltf"></a-gltf-model>`*
+Finally, edit your exported index.html to load the gltf by changing the `<a-obj-model>` tag to `<a-gltf-model src="models/your_model.gltf"></a-gltf-model>`

-*- Linux users may need to install the following libraries: `sudo apt install libc6-dev` and `sudo apt install libgdiplus`.*
+- Linux users may need to install the following libraries: `sudo apt install libc6-dev` and `sudo apt install libgdiplus`.

 ## Using Sound Effects